-We have developed catheter lock solutions for patients in various contexts.
-TauroLock™-U25.000 provides a particularly strong prophylaxis against occlusion, as urokinase serves to break up blood clotting.
+Our product range includes specialised catheter lock solutions for patients in different contexts.
+TauroLock™-U25.000 ensures a particularly strong prophylaxis against occlusion, thanks to the active ingredient urokinase.

 TauroLock™-U25.000 has been approved for instillation in all central-venous access systems.
-This lock solution reliably prevents the formation of bacterial biofilms within catheters.
-As a result, patients can avoid infections and maintain a high patency rate.
+This lock solution reliably prevents the formation of bacterial biofilms within catheters: Patients can avoid infections and maintain a high patency rate.

 TauroLock™-U25.000 is based on three active ingredients: